eth-brownie/brownie/docs/quickstart.rst

     >>> t
     <Token Contract object '0x5419710735c2D6c3e4db8F30EF2d361F70a4b380'>

+When a contact is deployed you are returned a ``Contract`` object that can be used to interact with it.
+This object is also added to the ``ContractContainer``.

-Checking a token balance and transfering tokens:
+``Contract`` objects contain class methods for performing calls and transactions.
+In this example we are checking a token balance and transfering tokens:

 .. code-block:: python